AK-Homberger/Water-shut-off/README.md

-# Water leakage shut-off with ZigBee and ioBroker
+# Water leakage detection and shut-off with ZigBee and ioBroker

 A water damage following a burst pipe or other leak is always unpleasant.
 Especially when it happens while you're on vacation and no one notices the damage, but the water just keeps flowing.
 A simple project to shut off the house's water supply when a leak is detected can help.
 The detection is done with the Ikea BADRING water detector, and the shutdown is done with a 12-volt cordless screwdriver controlled by an Ikea TRETAKT switch.
 I implemented the logic and alarm system using the ioBroker smart home system and the ZigBee software Zigbee2MQTT. ioBroker also sends notifications via email and calls to your mobile phone.